ShaonBhattaShuvo/Deep-Learning-Workshop/README.md

 Prerequisites:

 	1. The participants are expected to have a minimum basic understanding of python programming language.
-	2. Basic knowledge of Machine Learning with help to understand the concept with less effort.
+	2. Basic knowledge of Machine Learning will help to understand the concept with less effort.

 Required Tools/Setup: